ossia/score-docs/docs/common-practices/3-out-of-time.md

 ## Re-triggering

-The left button is used to control the re-triggering behaviour.
+The left button in the inspector is used to control the re-triggering behaviour.

 If left unchecked, re-triggering the trigger will stop the sub-score that follows it.
 It will need another event to start again.